jenneugenio/cape/cmd/README.md

         ...
 	}

-	controllerCmd := &cli.Command{
+	coordinatorCmd := &cli.Command{
         ...
 		Subcommands: []*cli.Command{startCmd},
 	}

-	commands = append(commands, controllerCmd)
+	commands = append(commands, coordinatorCmd)
 }
 ```

-See `cmd/controller.go` to see a full example of our the above would look.
+See `cmd/coordinator.go` to see a full example of our the above would look.

 All flags should go in the `cmd/flags.go` file and all errors should go in the `cmd/errors.go` file.